pocketbird/react-prototype/README.md

-# MHO Messaging
+# React Prototype
-MyHealthOne Secure Messaging app prototype built with React
+Messing with all the react things.